VladyslavSavon/The-BPMN-diagram_online-taxi-service/README.md

-# The-BPMN-diagram_online-taxi-service
+# BPMN-diagram_online-taxi-service
-The BPMN diagram of an online taxi service
+BPMN diagram of an online taxi service

 A BPMN diagram is a specialized type of diagram widely used in business analysis.
 It is specifically designed for modeling business processes, business rules, user interactions with a system, and interactions between different systems.
 Unlike other diagrams, BPMN focuses on the internal processes within a system.